Kidney and bladder diseases in rabbits

 Important: Combinations

-In many cases, kidney and bladder diseases go hand in hand: e.g., calcium excess → bladder sludge → repercussions on the kidneys.
-Therefore, early monitoring of drinking and urinary habits is important.
+In many cases, kidney and bladder diseases go hand in hand: e.g., excess calcium → bladder sludge → repercussions for the kidneys.
+Therefore, early monitoring of drinking and urination habits is important.

 Causes in detail